LunaSare/datelifeMS1/review.md

 > * Title and Rabosky MEE 2019
 > * Sun et al AJB 2020

-Thanks for the suggestion.
-We agree and we elaborated on this more thoroughly by adding results from these studies to the corresponding discussion section, as well as changed the wording from "making up" to "simulating following a birth-death process".
+Good point.
+We elaborated on this more thoroughly by adding results from these studies to the corresponding discussion section, as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process".

 ---